mohamednaser/mario-game-with-css-only/README.md

 # Mario Game

-a simple Demo for Useing CSS animation stuff (Tranforms , Keyforms , Transitions ).
+A simple Demo for Using CSS animation stuff (Transforms , Key-forms , Transitions ).

 ## Authors